 Walking towards Constitution Plaza from Independence Plaza, there are bronze Generals on horseback every block, as well as little plaza’s and parks.

 There is something sad about memorializing heroes in bronze and then placing them outside where pigeons squat on their pointed military hats and defecate on their medals.
 It is an unfitting end for men who have contributed so much to their country.

 There are plenty of fountains on this boulevard too, mostly in the center of plazas with water pouring from jars held by Roman Goddesses or shooting from the pursed lips of cherubs.
 These fountains sometimes have no water, waiting for maintenance men to hook up lines, clean the pond, paint the walls of the pool.
 Occasionally, in front of well financed government buildings, you find ponds with water lilies and colorful fish.

 In Constitution Park the fountain is generic and empty of water and I am startled because it appears one of the statues from this fountain has been moved by delinquents in front of my McDonalds.

-There is a small jar filled with money at her feet.
+There is a small jar filled with money at the statues feet.

 Stepping back and watching, I watch the statue lips move and I see her breathe.

 The makeup on her face is thick and her hair is perfect.
 She remains still and doesn’t make eye contact until I drop a bill into her jar.
 Then she bows and smiles, reaches into a pocket and hands me my personal fortune written in Spanish, which I have since lost, but am sure it wished me a long and prosperous life with a wife that loves me and seven or eight children who get good grades in school and go to bed on time.